aws-samples/aws-lambda-hexagonal-architecture/README.md

 Evolutionary architectures can help achieve agility in your design.
 In the book [“Building Evolutionary Architectures”](https://learning.oreilly.com/library/view/building-evolutionary-architectures/9781491986356/), this architecture is defined as one that “supports guided, incremental change across multiple dimensions”.

+The project is set up to work on eu-west-1, if you want to deploy in another region please change the code accordingly

 If you are interested to learn more about this approach, please read the [blog post associated to this code example](https://aws.amazon.com/blogs/compute/developing-evolutionary-architecture-with-aws-lambda).

 ## Project